mapninja/Earthsys144/GLOSSARY.md

 A set of spatial data displayed in a map.
 A layer may be vector, raster, tabular, or a web service.

+## Legibility

+The degree to which map text, symbols, and layout elements can be read and understood easily.
+Legibility depends on choices such as font size, contrast, spacing, and the amount of visual clutter in the design.

 ## Legend

 A map element explaining the meaning of symbols, colors, and patterns used in a map.

+## Locator Map

+A small supporting map that shows where the main map area sits within a larger geographic context.
+Locator maps help readers orient themselves quickly, especially when the main map covers a small or unfamiliar place.

 ## Map Layout